programacion-codigo-maquina

 Example of machine code

 What is that?
-That is machine code, that is, the binary code necessary for your processor to execute the program.
+That is machine code, meaning the binary code necessary for your processor to execute the program.
 This is the only language your processor understands.

-The available instructions vary between architectures and models of processors.
-An old x86 8088 had 81 instructions.
+The available instructions vary between architectures and processor models.
+An old x86 8088 had about 81 instructions.
 A modern processor can have several hundred instructions available.

-Machine code uses the basic instructions by calling them by their “operation code” (opcode, which is simply a numerical representation we give to each instruction).
+Machine code uses these elementary instructions by calling them by their “operation code” (opcode, which is simply a numerical representation we give to each instruction).

 opcodes